 Terrapure regularly inspects the liner and the leachate collection system while using electric conductivity to allow for early detection of potential leaks in the clay liner.
 There have been no leaks in the clay liner at the SCRF.

-Internal examinations of the leachate collection pipes are also conducted by lowering cameras into various areas.
+Internal examinations of the leachate collection pipes are also conducted by lowering cameras into various areas on a biennial basis.
 It is important to maintain good condition of the leachate collection piping.
 Overall, the leachate collection pipes were found to be free flowing.
-No obstructions noted during 2019.
+No obstructions noted during 2019 and another video inspection will take place in August 2021.